ffdev-info/jsonid/README.md

 ## PRONOM

 Ideally we will add PRONOM identifiers `jsonid`'s formats.
-The tool can be used to generate evidence enough to be able to add tthis data to PRONOM in future.
+The tool can be used to generate evidence enough to be able to add this data to PRONOM in future.

 ## Output format